More Info In The 2024 FAQ

 OPEN RV/CAR CAMPING: Open car camping space is limited, so car campers must fill out the registration form.
 This reserves space for only your vehicle.
 If you want to sprawl out and set up structures like tents and pop-up canopies, please register as a theme camp.
 See the parking section for more information.

 ICE: We do ice runs on Wednesday, Thursday, Friday, and Saturday.
-Typical cost is $3 for a small bag and $5 for a large bag (cash only).
+Typical cost is $6 for a large bag (cash only).
 Place an order at the volunteer hub (the hubbub) before noon.
 Ice will be delivered between 4-5 pm at the hubbub.

 SAFETY: Please prepare for rain, wind and other extreme weather.
 MOTHER NATURE IS UNPREDICTABLE, especially in Ohio in Fall.
 BE PREPARED FOR ANYTHING.
 The temperature can vary from humid and hot to cold and damp at night.
 Layer your clothing.
 Bring rain gear.
 Bag it in plastic to keep it dry.
 Stock up on mylar blankets, hot hands, a good sleeping bag, and whatever else you need to stay comfortable at night.
 Make sure tents, shade structures and EZ-Ups are properly staked down in case of high wind.
 Check on your tent when the weather changes.